-Hollywood and Vine reviews
+Hollywood and Vine is a firm favourite!

 Not worth the cost for dinner.
 We were there on a reasonably busy day, but there were only 20 tables occupied for dinner.
 Half the buffet line was closed, and the half that was left open was poorly stocked.
 Several platters of food were empty and took a while to get refilled, and there was a wait for new meat at the carving station.
 Food wasn't bad, but was bland, with no real standouts.
 Left several items on my plate that pretty much had no flavor.
 Dessert looked promising with the chocolate fountain on premise, and the dipped items were the better selections.
 Service was great, no problems there.
 Prompt with clearing plates and bringing drink refills.
 Not worth the buffet prices for the food.
 Can't speak to the character interactions at breakfast, but spend your dinner money elsewhere.